FuzzyBunnys/FusorResearchReading/index.md

 - [Some Thoughts on Automation and Mathematical Research](https://www.math.ias.edu/~akshay/research/IASEssay.pdf) - Akshay Venkatesh - Maybe the first thing I've read that tries to grapple with the status of research problems and whether or not high status problems are good ones to attack.
 - [A pictorial introduction to differential geometry, leading to Maxwell’s equations as three pictures.](https://arxiv.org/pdf/1709.08492.pdf)- Dr Jonathan Gratus - I have all the time in the world for clear explanations of mathematical concepts.
 This is a lovely bit of exposition on differential geometry and manifolds.
 - [Theology and its Discontents: The Origin Myth of Modern Mathematics](https://academic.oup.com/princeton-scholarship-online/book/23470/chapter-abstract/184556786?redirectedFrom=fulltext) - Colin Mclarty - A bit of inside baseball, but still an interesting read about the great Hilbert and how his supervisor helped play a role in developing the current style of modern mathematics.
+- [Dyamical Systems (Including Chaos)](http://bactra.org/notebooks/chaos.html) - Cosma Rohilla Shalizi - A nice summary of what one person thinks about dynamical systems and a list of good resources to investigate further.